Justice Ruth Bader Ginsburg Treated Again For Cancer

 At the National Yiddish Theatre Folksbiene, where Fiddler on the Roof is playing, word spread during intermission that Ginsburg was there, and the audience stood for several minutes applauding the diminutive justice.

-Also in the audience that night was Kate McKinnon, whose frequent portrayal of Justice Ginsburg on NBC's Saturday Night Live has become a Marquee event on the show.
+Also in the audience that night was Kate McKinnon, whose frequent portrayal of Ginsburg on NBC's Saturday Night Live has become a marquee event on the show.
 Soon, the justice and her imitator were caught in photos clasping hands for the first time.

 📹 | Kate saying goodbye to RBG backstage at @FiddlerNYC last night! pic.twitter.com/0XDqkIdkQT— Adoring Kate McKinnon (@KateMcKinnonNet) August 14, 2019